Refresh a dataset created from an Excel workbook on OneDrive, or SharePoint Online

 For details on how to set up scheduled refresh, see Configure scheduled refresh.

 When things go wrong, it’s usually because Power BI can’t sign into data sources, or if the dataset connects to an on-premises data source, the gateway is offline.
 Make sure Power BI can sign into data sources.
 If a password you use to sign into a data source changes, or Power BI gets signed out from a data source, be sure to try signing into your data sources again in Data Source Credentials.

 Be sure to leave the Send refresh failure notification email to me checked.
 You’ll want to know right away if a scheduled refresh fails.

 Sometimes refreshing data may not go as expected.
-Typically this will be an issue connected with a gateway.
-Take a look at the gateway troubleshooting articles for tools and known issues.
+Typically this is an issue connected with a gateway.
+Take a look at the gateway troubleshooting articles for tools and known issues: